foxerlot/ape/README.md

 A terminal text editor for power users.
 Fast.
 Minimal.
 Split-pane capable.
 Stores text as a dynamic array of lines for simple, cache-friendly editing.

-As of now this project is still very much in development, but I have a lot of great plans for it!
+As of now this project is still very much in development, but I have a lot of great plans for it.

+## Feel free to contribute if you Want to!

 <div align="center">
   <sub>built with ♥ and ncurses</sub>